MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 This article shows how to register a passkey using Microsoft Authenticator on your iOS or Android device using [My Security info](https://aka.ms/mysecurityinfo).

-Passkeys in Microsoft Authenticator can be added directly from your device or through cross-device registration using another device, such as a laptop.
-Your mobile device needs to run iOS version 17 or later or Android version 14 or later.
+The easist way to add a passkey is to add it directly in the Authenticator app.
+Alternatively, you can add a passkey from your mobile device browser, or through cross-device registration using another device, such as a laptop.
+Your mobile device needs to run iOS version 17, or Android version 14, or later.

 # [:::image type="icon" source="media/icons/ios-icon.png" border="false"::: **iOS**](#tab/iOS)

-## Authenticator registration
+## Authenticator passkey registration

 1. Open Authenticator.
 1. Tap the **+** button.
-1. Select **Add work or school account**.
+1. Select **Work or school account**.
 1. Sign in.
 1. You'll need to complete multifactor authentication (MFA).
 1. Authenticator sets up passkey, passwordless, or MFA for sign-in according to your work or school account policies.